 Lille is a foodie hub at the best of times but during Christmas, you can sample cuisines and specialties from around Europe, not just Lillois specialties.
 Lille is also known for its beautiful Flemish architecture and world-class museums.
 I’d suggest taking a tour of Lille to start your visit, especially if this is your first time in Lille and if you can, take a food tour to discover the city’s culinary specialities.

-Lille Christmas Market dates: 22nd November to 29th December 2019
+Lille Christmas Market dates: unconfirmed 22nd November to 29th December 2021 (may be cancelled, please check back).

 Location: There are 90 stalls at Place Rihour and a fair and events on Grand Place.